 “The dogs say the cats did, the cats say the dogs did it and the fish ain’t talking!
 As such (we the humans) will take the blame and apologise for any inconvenience this may have caused you.”
 I mean this is as good as recovery emails go.

 10. This one from Hootsuite does a clean job of setting the record straight

 Left a custom code field as it is?
 Happens to be one of the most common email mistakes!
 Hootsuite, the king of content, did well to rectify the mistake with some good copy.

-Hope now you have not only found some good inspiration for how to make up for an email snafu, but also taken solace in the fact that the best and biggest of companies do it, and there’s no mistake bad enough that a little well-timed humour and creativity can’t fix.
+So you can take solace in the fact that even multi-billion giants like HBO can slip up every now and then!
+Hope now you have not only found some good inspiration for how to make up for an email snafu, and realising that there’s no mistake bad enough that a little well-timed humour and creativity can’t fix.

 Still scared of making grave email mistakes and would rather let experts handle it (and take the blame should something go wrong?)
 Book a free call with us.
 We have an enviable track record of almost error-free mistakes (Take that 6 sigma!) thanks to our manic quality control standards, attention to details, and double and triple checking every email before it hits ‘send’.